-Anyone with information concerning the identity of the people shown in the photo or the whereabouts of Manalo or Wecker is asked to call Maui Crime Stoppers at 242-6966.
-Neighbor Island residents can call toll free at (888) 242-6966.
+Anyone with information concerning the whereabouts of Bascar and Hano and the identity of the woman shown in the Lahaina surveillance photo is asked to call Maui Crime Stoppers at 242-6966.
+Neighbor Island residents may call toll free at (888) 242-6966.
 Callers remain anonymous and are given a code number.